-USBE has been continuing to improve how it collects, stores, and reports the large amount of data it receives.
+USBE continually improves how it collects, stores, and reports the large amount of data it receives.
 The key components of USBE's data governance framework and an overview of the work in progress to support this effort are displayed below.